Vídeo Brinquedo: Reception

 Vídeo Brinquedo's animated films have been criticized for copying other mainstream animated films, as well as for their poor animation, voice acting, and writing, with scenes that merely exist as "filler" so the films' runtime can qualify as "feature length".
 Erik Henriksen, a reporter from The Portland Mercury, criticized Vídeo Brinquedo as being "the laziest/cheapest movie studio of all time," due to similarities between its releases and the films of other animation studios, such as Pixar.

 Marco Aurélio Canônico of Folha de S. Paulo, who criticized the Little Cars series as a copy of the Pixar film Cars, and likewise Ratatoing and Ratatouille, discussed whether lawsuits from Pixar would appear.
 The Brazilian Ministry of Culture posted Marco Aurélio Canônico's article on its website.
 Virgin Media also stated, "even by the ocean-floor-scraping standards of Vídeo Brinquedo, it's a shameless knock-off".
 Disney's legal department was contacted by a reporter through a spokesperson about a potential lawsuit, but did not comment.

-Vídeo Brinquedo's 2009 film What's Up: Balloon to the Rescue!, a mockbuster based on Pixar's Up, was voted the worst animated movie of the 2000s by users on Letterboxd.
-The film has been criticised for its inclusion of racial stereotypes, most notably a Chinese character.
-In 2011, it was removed from Toronto Public Library due to complaints about being "offensive and racist".
+In 2011, What's Up!
+Balloon to the Rescue was removed from the Toronto Public Library due to complaints about being "offensive and racist".